A list of characters introduced in God Eater 3. Warning, several unmarked spoilers below.

 - A Day in the Limelight: During the "Another Devil" episode.

-- Defrosting Ice King: Neal stands out standoffish, but as he spends time with the Hounds and eventually starts talking with his brothers again, he eventually thaws out.
+- Defrosting Ice King: Neal stands out standoffish, but as he spends time with the Hounds and eventually starts talking with his brothers again, he eventually thaws out, if still keeping professional distance with the Protagonist.
+He fully defrosts at the end of his Character Episode, complete with calling the Protagonist his friend and smiling at them.

 - Icy Blue Eyes: His personality makes his blue eyes come across as this.